 Contest Rules – F5J USA Tour

 The F5J USA Tour is allowing certain deviations to the FAI rules.
 These deviations are designed to enhance safety and remove barriers to participation and will be allowed at all Tour events.
 Note that the Advisory Group will review the need for deviations every year based on pilot feedback and the effectiveness of the deviations.

 1. FAI F5J Rules – The contest rules for each Qualifying Event must follow the latest official FAI F5J rules (posted here) with the following deviations and changes:

 (a) Emergency motor restarts – Emergency motor restarts are allowed but will result in a zero flight score i.e. not a penalty (Note 1).

-Other FAI deviations will only be accepted if they are pre-approved by the advisory group.
+Other FAI deviations will only be accepted if they are pre-approved by the Tour advisory group.